-Disk-On-Module Power Connector (JSD1 & JSD2)
+Disk-On-Module Power Connector

-The Disk-On-Module (DOM) power connector at JSD1 provides 5V power to a solid-state DOM storage device connected to one of the SATA ports.
+The Disk-On-Module (DOM) power connectors at JSD0 and JSD1 provide 5V power to a solid-state DOM storage device connected to one of the SATA ports.
 See the table below for pin definitions.